blindthief10/python_beginners/third_lecture/readme.md

 > Lists play a vital role to python, as a programming language and in data science field in particular.
 So feel free to [learn more about lists here](https://www.w3schools.com/python/python_lists.asp)

+#### Advanced List comprehension

+> How to create lists in a very compact way.
+Syntax

 #### Lists exercises

 > Rolling a die histogram